-The Task Force believes that no action is necessary relative to Part 1605 at this time, except in connection with possible amendment of Part 1600.
+The Task Force believes that no action is necessary relative to Part 1605 at this time.

 45 CFR Part 1606 - Termination and Debarment Procedures; Recompetition

 This Part sets forth procedures for action to deal with incidents of substantial non-compliance by recipients with LSC statutory or regulatory requirements and other policies, instructions or grant terms and conditions, (including due process requirements which must be followed before LSC may terminate and/or debar a recipient).
 This regulation was substantially revised in 1998.
 Those revisions implemented major changes imposed by the 1996 LSC appropriations legislation allowing LSC to terminate funding, deny refunding, recompete service areas and to debar recipients for good cause.